bosskabouter/peercrypt/README.md

 ## Getting started

-To try out peercrypt, clone the project and start an example server and client using the following commands:
+To see a working example running peercrypt, clone the project and start an example server and client using the following commands:

 ```bash
 git clone https://github.com/bosskabouter/peercrypt.git